Hamilton has Neymar onside ahead of big F1 battle in Brazil

 Lewis Hamilton stayed onside with his Brazilian fans on Wednesday by calling up soccer star Neymar ahead of a big weekend for the Briton's bid for a record eighth Formula One championship.

-The Mercedes driver told reporters he hoped to watch his friend in a World Cup qualifier between five-time champions Brazil and Colombia at the home of Sao Paulo's Corinthians on Thursday night.
+The Mercedes driver told reporters he hoped to watch his friend in a World Cup qualifier between five times champions Brazil and Colombia at the home of Sao Paulo's Corinthians on Thursday night.

 "I'm very much in contact with Neymar, quite often, we were just talking actually earlier today," explained the Briton at a news conference for team sponsor Petronas.